mohamed-chamrouk/jetson-nano-clustering/README.md

 >```bash
 >/bin/cat /media/nfs/jetson* > /media/nfs/all_ips
 >```
->I can have all of the ips of my boards on a single file that looks like the following :
+>I can have all the ips of my boards on a single file that looks like the following :
 >```
 >jetson0-node:157.159.78.116
 >jetson1-node:157.159.78.118